Foxi135/basicbrackets/README.md

 # basicbrackets
-Very simple lisp-like interpreted scripting language written in lua.
+Very simple lisp-like interpreted scripting language written in lua, intended for use as a game command language.
 Originally made for 1x1.

 Commands/code can look like this: `fly false` <br>
 ..or like this: `def buildplatform {loop 10 {(var i (i)|(+ 1)) (placetile (tile) (x)|(+ (i)) (y))}} tile x y width`